Top 5 Business Loan Options for Covering Payroll

 • How it works: Businesses receive a lump sum and repay it through automatic deductions from daily credit card sales.

-• Best for: Businesses with steady sales but bad credit.
+• Best for: Businesses with steady sales but bad credit that need short-term financing.

 • No fixed repayment schedule